k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 1. Data generation flow.
 This flow has the following naming convention:  `${population name}.generator` .

-    Example: contract.pop.generator
+    For example: contract.pop.generator

 2. From TDM 8.1 onwards, the template also creates an inner flow that sets default values on the table fields based on their types.
-This inner flow is called when Fabric catalog is not implemented in the TDM project.
+This inner flow is called when the Fabric Catalog is not implemented in the TDM project.
 The inner flow has the following naming convention: `${table name}.typeDefaultsGenerator` .

-    Example: contract.typeDefaultsGenerator
+    For example: contract.typeDefaultsGenerator